Gnocchi, Famed Italian Potato Dumplings

 Is gnocchi vegetarian?

 Yes, gnocchi does not contain meat or meat products and is therefore inherently vegetarian.
-Note that it is sometimes served in sauces containing meat or in soups that use meat-based broths, and always check the packaging on store-bought gnocchi just in case.
+Note that it is sometimes served in sauces containing meat or in soups that use meat-based broths.
+Always check the packaging on store-bought gnocchi just in case.

 Is gnocchi vegan?